zhaoou/notes/ml/ml_intro.md

 Supervised learning uses labeled data to generate models.
 Labels classify data into one or more categories or predict a continious value.
 Some algorithms that belong to this group:

-* Linear regression (predicts continious value)
+### Linear regression (predicts continious value)

 1) find a line of least squares to minimize loss
 2) use that line to predict values of y

+Gradient descent - iterative method to minimize loss:
+1) pick and random line formula(hyperparameters)
+2) calculate loss in training data
+3) adjust line formula by learning rate(step size)
+4) got to step 2

-* Nearest neighbour classifier
+### Nearest neighbour classifier

 1) Represent data in a multidimensional matrix
 2) In a multidimensional space we calculate the distance to an odd nearest neighbours, and classify into that group.